 Templar Protocol User Guide

-This is a high-level user guide for the Templar Protocol smart contracts.
+This is a comprehensive user guide for the Templar Protocol smart contracts.

 For definitions of key terms and concepts, refer to the Glossary.